eurunuela/eurunuela/README.md

 💬 Ask me about deconvolution, tensor decomposition, tedana, physiopy or just about anything.
 I am always looking to learn new things!

-📫 How to reach me: you can email me, DM me on Twitter.
+📫 How to reach me: you can email me or DM me on Twitter.

 😄 Pronouns: he/him